du2x/du2x.github.io/_posts/2016-04-06-jwt-brief-overview.markdown

 > in web application environment.
 The tokens are designed to be compact, URL-safe and usable especially
 > in web browser single sign-on (SSO) context.

-From that, we can assume JWT can be used as authentication mechanism and for secure message interchange.
+From that, we can assume JWT can be used as part of a authentication mechanism or for secure message interchange.

 Another good definition comes from http://jwt.io: